langens-jonathan/maverik/config/reporting/README.md

 See `avg-duration-by-agent.js` (a D3 bar chart) and `results-table.js` (a plain `<table>`) for minimal working examples — same contract, different rendering choice.

-## Default visualizations (the 9 outcome parameters)
+## Default visualizations

+MAVERIK ships 35 default visualizations.
+28 are chart-shaped — exportable one at a time as PNG or SVG, same as any chart in the Visualizations tab.
+7 are table-shaped (`metrics-by-agent.js`, `metrics-by-run.js`, `question-details.js`, `question-pass-rate-matrix.js`, `reliability-by-agent.js`, `capability-by-agent.js`, `results-table.js`) — exportable one at a time too, but PNG only, since an HTML table has no natural vector-graphics form (see docs/chart-design-system.md's `exportElementAsPng`).

+### The 9 outcome parameters

-MAVERIK ships 21 default visualizations covering the 9 outcome parameters every `AgentSummary` tracks (pass rate, duration, input/output tokens, tool calls, peak context tokens, token/tool/ overall cost):
+Covering the 9 metrics every `AgentSummary` tracks (pass rate, duration, input/output tokens, tool calls, peak context tokens, token/tool/overall cost):

-- `runs-over-time-<metric>.js` (9 files) — line chart, one point per `SuiteRunRecord` in `data`,
+- `runs-over-time-<metric>.js` (9 files) — line chart, one line per agent (color + legend once more
-  x-axis = that run's timestamp.
+  than one agent is in the current selection), x-axis = each run's timestamp.
+A point is marked with a dashed ring + a tooltip note when that agent's config changed since its previous recorded run, so a metric shift reads as visually tied to "something changed here," not a mystery.
-- `agent-average-<metric>.js` (9 files) — line chart, one point per distinct `agentId` in `data`, y-value = that metric averaged across the agent's records in the current selection.
+- `agent-average-<metric>.js` (9 files) — bar chart, one bar per distinct `agentId` in `data`, height = that metric averaged across the agent's records in the current selection.
+Bar, not
+  line: agents are unordered categories, not a time series, and a connected line here would falsely imply order/trend between them.
-- `metrics-by-agent.js` — table, all 9 metrics averaged per agent.
+- `metrics-by-agent.js` — table, all 9 metrics (plus Anthropic prompt-caching token averages, null
+  for agents without `promptCaching` enabled) averaged per agent.
 - `metrics-by-run.js` — table, all 9 metrics per individual run record (no aggregation).
 - `question-details.js` — table, one row per question/case, flattened out of every record's
   `results` field (see above).